Enhance your education

 Thematic Digital Universities

-The University of Montpellier has partnered with several Digital Thematic Universities (UNT) to develop online educational resources for students.
+The University of Montpellier has partnered with several Thematic Digital Universities (UNT) to develop online educational resources for students.

 • identify existing digital educational resources in schools;

-• produce new resources;
+• generate new resources;

-• promote, index, and disseminate these resources;
+• to promote, index, and disseminate these resources;

 • ensure the scientific, educational, and technical validation of the resources produced.

-Economics and management
+Economics and Management

 Association of Universities for Digital Education in Economics and Management (AUNEGE)